 The largest operators in India include Airtel, Vodafone Idea, Reliance Jio and BSNL.
 While Jio seems to dominate in terms of 4G availability across the country, Airtel and Vodafone Idea tend to offer faster internet speeds using mobile data.

 India offers one of the world's lowest rates for mobile data, and internet costs therefore bring down the overall cost of living.
 Payment plans for cellphones can either be pre-paid or post-paid, but navigating the different available packages can be challenging.
 If at all unsure, expats should consult the locals for recommendations.

 India Post is the national postal service and is generally reliable.
 Regular post usually takes two to three days between major cities or neighbouring states, and up to a week to the rest of the country.
 At higher prices, expats can send registered post and speed post at their local post office, and India Post has recently begun delivering medication too.

 Though many people rely on India Post, expats may prefer the reputation of private courier companies.
 These guarantee secure arrival of post and offer competitive rates, with same-day delivery in metros and next-day delivery to most towns.

 English media in India

 Indian newspapers are printed in all of its major languages, including English.
-The Times of India is published nationally and available online.
-The Hindu is popular in the south, while Hindustan Times has a large readership in the north, and some foreign newspapers are available in Indian cities.
+The Times of India is published nationally and is available online.
+The Hindu is popular in the south, while Hindustan Times has a large readership in the north.
+There are also plenty of foreign newspapers available in major cities.